-The information related to Chase Sapphire Preferred® Card and the Chase Freedom Unlimited® card has been collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card.
+The information related to Chase Sapphire Preferred® Card, Chase Sapphire Reserve® and the Citi® Double Cash Card – 18 month BT offer has been collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.

 If you want a rewards credit card, Chase Sapphire Preferred® Card is worth considering.
 However, the card is not right for everyone.
 Here are the highlights:

-- Earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+- Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 If you spend a lot of money on travel and dining, this is a great way to boost your earnings.
 1 point per dollar spent on all other purchases.

 How to Earn Points